Corporate Transparency Act Exemptions: Does Your Business Qualify?

 Scenario 1 – Sarah’s Melodies, LLC

-A young musician named Sarah just launched her music career, so she created a limited liability company called “Sarah’s Melodies, LLC”.
-Without sealing a major deal or funding, Sarah can claim that as the sole owner of Sarah’s Melodies, she has a sole proprietorship and does not have to file a beneficial ownership information report.
+A young musician named Sarah had just launched her music career, so she created a limited liability company called “Sarah’s Melodies, LLC.”
+Without sealing a major deal or funding, Sarah can claim that she has a sole proprietorship as the sole owner of Sarah’s Melodies and does not have to file a beneficial ownership information report.

-However, if Sarah ever secures funding or enters into a partnership that involves other entities owning a portion of either LLC, the exemption might no longer apply, and a beneficial ownership report may be required.
-She needs to ensure the company is wholly owned by her to avoid any potential civil or criminal penalties.
+However, suppose Sarah secures funding or enters into a partnership involving other entities owning a portion of either LLC.
+The exemption might no longer apply in that case, and a beneficial ownership report may be required.
+She must ensure she owns the company wholly to avoid any potential civil or criminal penalties.

 Scenario 2 – Miller Family Bakery

-The Miller family has been running a baker in their local town for generations The bakery is well established, topping over $5 million in revenue, and has 19 full-time employees year-round.
-The Millers decide to hire 2 more front-of-house onto the team, making them able to qualify for a large operating company exception.
+The Miller family has been running a bakery in their town for generations.
+The bakery is well established, topping over $5 million in revenue, and has 19 full-time employees year-round.
+The Millers hired two more front-of-house staff members for the team, qualifying them for a large operating company exception.

-While this would exempt them if they decided to hire two other full-time staff, having one full-time staff leave would mean they were no longer under the exemption and could mean they were out of compliance with the Corporate Transparency Act and make them vulnerable to civil and criminal penalties.
+While this would exempt them if they decided to hire two other full-time staff members, having one full-time staff member leave would mean they were no longer under the exemption, could mean they were out of compliance with the Corporate Transparency Act and could make them vulnerable to civil and criminal penalties.

 Scenario 3 – The Dormant Investment Vehicle